Adam-GlickMore Virtual Power Plants in Texas in ’26 -What That Means for Solar Property Owners

 Meanwhile, Texas grid-scale battery capacity has grown from a few hundred megawatts in 2020 to roughly 14 gigawatts by 2025 (Texas Comptroller, 2024; Modo Energy, 2025), signaling that storage is now a serious part of the state's energy strategy.

-For homeowners, batteries are shifting from backup devices to multi-purpose energy assets which layer resilience, bill management, market participation, and grid stabilization into one system.
+For homeowners, the way battery backup is perceived may be shifting from merely backup devices for personal use into one that sees batteries as multi-purpose energy assets :) which layer resilience, bill management, market participation, and grid stabilization into one system.
+Neato.

 Commercial & Industrial: Where the Real Capacity Lives